pingera/pingera-cli/docs/cli-commands.md

 - Command line options override file values
 - File provides defaults for unspecified options
 - Required validations still apply
+- Non-SDK fields (like `marketplace`, custom fields) are ignored and not sent to the API
+- CLI-specific fields like `pw_script_file` are processed but not sent to the SDK

 ### Create a new check
 ```bash